winder/Universal-G-Code-Sender/README.md

 Changelog
 ---------
+1.0.4 -> 1.0.5
+* Job duration estimate now displayed when running a file.

 1.0.3 -> 1.0.4
 * The step size spinner now goes to less than 1.
 * New buttons on the manual control page for common functions.